bradwestness/bradwestness.github.io/_posts/2021/2021-01-11-wildcard-domain-hosting.md

 {% include figure.html filename="domain_route.png" description="Setting up a static route in the UniFi Controller software for HTTPS traffic" %}

+Even if you're not using UniFi, almost all routers offer the ability to set up static routes in their admin panel, although it varies by make and model.

 ## Web Server Configuration

 Now, my router will send any HTTP traffic coming in over the web on either ports 80 or 443 to my web server.
 However, I still need to set up my server, running Windows Server 2019, to actually respond to that incoming traffic.